top of page

 Learning Outcomes

-• Developing a strong sense of wellbeing
+• Develop a strong sense of wellbeing

-• Showing an increasing awareness of healthy lifestyles and good nutrition
+• Build awareness of healthy lifestyles

 How the program helps